Seneca-Scholars/SS-Status-C6/status.md

+## 08/23/25
+I am now realizing I am doing a poor job of updating my statuses, let's hop no one spots these time gaps.
+I finished going through the links Angel sent on REACT, REST, and NEXTJS.
+I am getting the fundamentals of creating an app, but still have a while to go.
+I also went back into some JS today and touched on the topic of sets and maps.
+I always hear this concept but never knew what it was, until today.
+I want to work on some typescript tomorrow and maybe watch a YouTube tutorial on some more material I would need for backend development.
+I also now have WiFI in my apartment AND we were able to do some cleaning so this place is starting to feel a bit more homey, but Chi will always be home.

 ## 08/20/25
 Today is my fourth day in my college apartment.
 The adjustment has been rough considering I have been the first to move in, and do not have anything.
 My roommates and I split the costs of the electronics and tools, but they have most of them.
 I have 2 utensils, no WiFi